 Hummus is a healthy and handy food that’s packed with protein, high in soluble fibre and a good source of healthy fats.
 It’s so versatile too, it can accompany a meal, works great as a dressing or sauce, in sandwiches or even on its own.

-Problem is, shop-bought hummus can vary hugely in terms of calorie and fat content.
-If you’re watching your weight, you can often be left wondering if it’s a healthy or less healthy choice (particularly in Belgium where the shop-bought hummus I’ve tried actually doesn’t have a calorie information on the label!).
+Shop-bought hummus can vary hugely in terms of nutritional content.
+You can often be left wondering if it’s a healthy or less healthy choice (particularly in Belgium where the shop-bought hummus I’ve tried actually doesn’t have a nutritional information on the label!).

 Making your own means you know exactly what’s in it and saves you money too!